Silo (TV series)

 Silo is an American science fiction dystopian drama television series created by Graham Yost, based on the Silo trilogy of novels (Wool, Shift, and Dust) by author Hugh Howey.
 Set in a dystopian future where a community exists in a giant underground silo comprising 144 levels, it stars Rebecca Ferguson as Juliette Nichols, an engineer who becomes embroiled in the mysteries of its past and present.
-Rashida Jones, David Oyelowo, Common, Tim Robbins, Harriet Walter, Avi Nash, Rick Gomez, Chinaza Uche, Shane McRae, Remmie Milner, Alexandria Riley, Clare Perkins, Billy Postlethwaite, and Steve Zahn also star.
+Rashida Jones, David Oyelowo, Common, Tim Robbins, Harriet Walter, Avi Nash, Rick Gomez, Chinaza Uche, Shane McRae, Remmie Milner, Alexandria Riley, Clare Perkins, Billy Postlethwaite, Steve Zahn, Ashley Zukerman, Jessica Henwick, Reed Birney, Laura Innes, Jessica Brown Findlay, Morven Christie, and Matt Craven also star.

 Development of a film adaptation of Wool began in 2012.
 By the end of the decade, the project was shelved, and was picked up as a series by Apple TV+ in May 2021.
-Principal photography began in August 2021 and the ten-episode first season began streaming on May 5, 2023.
+Principal photography began in August 2021 and the ten-episode first season premiered on May 5, 2023.
 The second season premiered on November 15, 2024.
-Both seasons received positive reviews from critics, particularly for the world-building, production design and Ferguson's performance.
-In December 2024, the series was renewed for both a third season and a fourth and final season.
+The third season premiered on July 3, 2026.
+All three seasons received positive reviews from critics, particularly for the world-building, production design, and Ferguson's performance.
+In December 2024, the series was renewed for a fourth and final season, which is set to premiere on July 9, 2027.

 Premise

-In a dystopian future where a community exists in a giant silo that extends 144 levels underground, 10,000 people live in a society bound by regulations they believe are meant to protect them.
+In a dystopian future where a community exists in a giant silo extending 144 levels underground, 10,000 people live in a society bound by regulations they believe are meant to protect them.